Armeria maritima: Ecology

 Pollination is by various insects including bees and Lepidoptera.

 It is a known host species to the pathogenic fungus Phoma herbarum.

 Conservation

 Armeria maritima is a common species in the UK, however there are several subspecies and in England, subspecies elongata (Tall Thrift) has vulnerable conservation status and is designated as a species of principal importance for biodiversity conservation under the NERC Act (2006).

 Cultivation

 The cultivar 'Vindictive' has gained the Royal Horticultural Society's Award of Garden Merit.

 In popular culture

 The British threepence coin issued between 1937 and 1952 had a design of thrift on the reverse.
-In British slang, thrifty means to have bought a lot for very little money and the phrase is though to be the reason why thrift was used as the emblem for the threepence coin (not worth very much money).
+In British slang, thrifty means to have bought a lot for very little money and the phrase is thought to be the reason why thrift was used as the emblem for the threepence coin (not worth very much money).

 As part of a 2002 marketing campaign, the plant conservation charity Plantlife chose sea thrift as the county flower of the Isles of Scilly.

-Thrift was mentioned in Sir John Betjeman's poem 'A Bay in Anglesea'.